gt-pg1/demo_blog_dj/README.md

 DB_HOST=<db_or_localhost>
 DB_PORT=5432
 DJANGO_SETTINGS_MODULE=blogblog.settings.<dev_or_prod>
+DJANGO_ALLOWED_HOSTS=127.0.0.1
 ```
 Replace **<your_secret_key>**, **<your_database_name>**, **<your_database_user>**, **<your_database_password>**, **<db_or_localhost>** and **<dev_or_prod>** with your actual data.

+To work from a local computer, DJANGO_ALLOWED_HOSTS is enough to leave 127.0.0.1.
+To place the project on the server, it will need to be replaced with the server IP or domain name.

 Note: The value of **<dev_or_prod>** should correspond to the Django settings module you want to use: **blogblog.settings.dev** for development and **blogblog.settings.prod** for production.

 The value of **DJANGO_SETTINGS_MODULE** affects the security settings of the project, including the **DEBUG** flag (**DEBUG=True** for development and **DEBUG=False** for production).

+Important Security Considerations:
+- Be cautious when setting **DEBUG=True** in a production environment.
+Debug mode can expose sensitive information and is intended for development purposes only.
+- Keep your **SECRET_KEY** secure and do not share it publicly.
+It is used for cryptographic signing and should be kept confidential.
+- Ensure that your database credentials (**DB_NAME**, **DB_USER**, **DB_PASSWORD**) are strong and not easily guessable.
+Limit database access to authorized users only.
+- Review and configure the **ALLOWED_HOSTS** setting carefully.
+In production, specify the appropriate domain names or IP addresses that are allowed to access your application.
+- When deploying the application to a production environment, update **DJANGO_SETTINGS_MODULE** to **blogblog.settings.prod** and configure appropriate security measures such as HTTPS, secure server configuration, and access controls.

+Make sure to review and update the values in your **.env** file according to your specific project requirements and security guidelines.

 # Development
 The project was developed using the following technologies and packages: